Services for students at Shoalhaven Campus

 Contact Sue Leppan by email at: firstname.lastname@example.org or phone: 4888 0888 to make an appointment.
 Available for appointments Tuesday - Friday.

-Our team at Career Central have been working hard behind the scenes to provide you with a diverse range of career-based resources and services that you can access online to help you along the way.
+The team at Careers and Employability have been working hard behind the scenes to provide you with a diverse range of career-based resources and services that you can access online to help you along the way.
 Let’s take a look at what’s available.

-You can now speak to one of our career professionals at Career Central Monday to Friday.
-When booking your appointment on Careerhub, you will have two options:
+You can now speak to one of our career professionals at Careers and Employability Monday to Friday.
+When booking your appointment you will have two options:

 - Cisco WebEx Meetings: The device you use will need a microphone, speakers, and where possible, a camera.